![]() Free Girls! |

 Sitrig knew of this game and had even participated in "hind runs" a number of times.
 The "run of the hind" was the release of one or more captive women, usually girls who had never worn the collar or the brand.
 They would be given weapons, footwear of some kind, and a head start into the forest.
 Then the hunters would come after them.
 Any girl who avoided capture until sunset was declared free.
 If captured, however, the man who made the capture would take the girl home as his own slave.
 Yet Sitrig was pleased at this opportunity, for it seemed a better chance to escape slavery than most serum girls were afforded.
 She told the slaver that she would give the hunters a good race.

+the auburn beauty of the hind he gazed upon so admiringly even at this moment.
 Also, Sitrig would have felt like a scoundrel to make any such faint-hearted appeal.
 The run of the hind was an affair of honor.
-He had been a man of Zhor and so respected their ways.
+He had been a man of Zhor and so respected their ways. |

-At dawn the three serum girls were in place at their marks.
-Sitrig gazed across at her nearest companion, a blonde in deerskin who had once been Jocan, one of the best hunters roaming the Ysbeidol forest.
-This was good for her, for all the runners would have to be at their most cunning to ape the tricks of canniest wild game.
+a blonde in deerskin who had once been Jocan, one of the best hunters roaming the Ysbeidol forest.
+This was good

+for her, for all the runners would have to be at their most cunning to ape the tricks of canniest wild game.
 At the cry of the hunt master, the girls raced off into the forest, eager to put as much distance as possible between them and the hunters, who would start an hour later.
 The three separated, for that would give them a better chance to elude the huntsmen.
 Besides, none of them could aid the others and would not even try.
-Each could only hope that she evaded her pursuers alone.
+Each could only hope that she evaded her pursuers alone. |

-"Stay were you are girl, drop that knife, and I shall not be rough with you," said the hunter.
+"Stay were you are girl, drop that knife, and I shall not be rough with you," said

 "Perhaps you would not, Pybyr.
 But are you so anxious to take Sitrig of Brith for your furs?"